 Evaluation and Treatment

 Rare tumors in children range from cancers that occur only during childhood (e.g., pleuropulmonary blastoma) to cancers that primarily occur in adults but that can rarely occur in children (e.g., melanoma and colorectal cancer).
+Our multidisciplinary team of pediatric oncologists, pathologists, surgeons, radiologists, geneticists and researchers work together to achieve the best outcome for every patient.
 Often, no standard diagnostic or treatment protocols exist for rare tumors.
 We have developed standardized treatment regimens for multiple childhood rare tumors and when applicable, we use advanced molecular diagnostic techniques to facilitate a timely and accurate diagnoses.

 We welcome oncologists to contact us for second opinion consultations about the care and management of individual patients.